This page describes how to run logout conformance tests for OpenID Providers (OPs).

 Establishing Your Testing Configuration

 First, establish your testing configuration as described in the OP testing instructions.
-You must specify that “Extra” tests are to be shown for the logout tests to be made available.
+You must specify that “RP-Initiated Logout” tests are to be shown and one or more of the “Session Management”, “Front-Channel Logout”, and “Back-Channel Logout” test categories for the logout tests to be made available.

-On your testing page (assuming you selected that “Extra” tests be shown), there will be sections titled RP-Initiated Logout, Session Management, Front-Channel Logout, and Back-Channel Logout.
+On your testing page, there will be sections titled RP-Initiated Logout, Session Management, Front-Channel Logout, and Back-Channel Logout, depending upon your selections.
 The tests for each of the four logout conformance profiles are listed in the corresponding section.

 Submission of Results